 - Verification of sampling theorem.
 1 - Impulse response of a given system 2. - Linear convolution of two given sequences.
-3. - Circular convolution of two given sequences 4.
-5. - Autocorrelation of a given sequence and verification of its properties.
-Cross correlation of given sequences and verification of its properties.
+3. - Circular convolution of two given sequences 4. - Autocorrelation of a given sequence and verification of its properties.
+5. - Cross correlation of given sequences and verification of its properties.
 6. - 7.
-Solving a given difference equation. - 8.
-Computation of N point DFT of a given sequence and to plot magnitude and phase spectrum. son Pana Design with PK Moroconvallers - Linear convolution of two sequences using DFT and IDFT. - 10.
-Circular convolution of two sequences using DFT and IDFT.

-11. Design and involution of two given sequences using DFT and IDFT. - 11.
+Solving a given difference equation.
+8. - Computation of N point DFT of a given sequence and to plot magnitude and phase spectrum.
+John Panan "Design with PRC Morencembrafters - Linear convolution of two sequences using DFT and IDFT.
+9 - Circular convolution of two sequences using DFT and IDFT.
+Circular convolution of two given sequences using DFT and IDFT - 11.
 Design and implementation of FIR filter to meet given specifications.